Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-Factors to consider while selecting the pot for money tree
+Factors to consider while selecting the pot for the money tree

-The pot plays a vital role as that is what holds the money tree in its place.
+The pot is vital as it holds the money tree in its place.
 If the pot is not correct, it can affect the soil, the roots, and the plant’s overall health.

 You should consider these factors before getting a pot for your money tree.